CliMA/ClimaArtifacts/README.md

 Julia artifacts to define and manage external data required to run our models (e.g., the surface albedo of the globe as a function of time).

+> [!IMPORTANT]
-> Important: While we refer to data as artifacts, technically, Julia artifacts
+> While we refer to data as artifacts, technically, Julia artifacts are always
-> are always folders and not single files.
+> folders and not single files.

 #### As a developer, how do I use an existing artifact?